asmith81/UCSD_MJM_Final_Direct/project_planning/architecture-diagram.md

    - Notebooks contain minimal logic
    - Focus on configuration, execution, and visualization
    - All business logic in the component layer

+### Implementation Status

+#### Phase 1: Project Setup and Foundation ✓
+- **Configuration System (1.A)**: Fully implemented with interface-based design, dependency injection, and comprehensive testing.
+All configuration components pass tests with 97% coverage.
+- **Data Management (1.B)**: Fully implemented with proper abstraction, validation, and error handling.
+Data loading notebook demonstrates successful pipeline operation with 29 invoice samples.
+Core components include DataLoader, GroundTruthManager, and ImageProcessor, all implemented with interface-based design and factory patterns.

+#### Phase 2: Model Integration (In Progress)
+- Next implementation phase will focus on model framework and integrations
+- Will apply consistent patterns established in Phase 1